 - (2) In subsection (1), "director", in relation to a body corporate whose affairs are managed by its members, means a member of the body corporate. - 102.
-(1) Where a person that is a partnership commits an offence under this Law, the regulations or sectoral legislation, every partner, other than a partner

-Liability where offence committed by unincorporated entity who is proved to have been ignorant of or to have attempted to prevent the commission of the offence, commits the offence and is liable to be proceeded against and punished accordingly.
+(1) Where a person that is a partnership commits an offence under this Law, the regulations or sectoral legislation, every partner, other than a partner who is proved to have been ignorant of or to have attempted to prevent the commission of the offence, commits the offence and is liable to be proceeded against and punished accordingly.